keras-team/keras/docs/templates/getting-started/faq.md

 *It is not recommended to use pickle or cPickle to save a Keras model.*

-You can use `model.save(filepath)` to save a Keras model into a single HDF5 file which will contain:
+You can use `keras.models.save_model(model, filepath)` to save a Keras model into a single HDF5 file which will contain:

 - the architecture of the model, allowing to re-create the model
 - the weights of the model